-Computer Science is suitable for students who want to learn how to analyse, design and develop simple computer programs using Python and those who want to gain an understanding of computing and the concepts around creating software applications.
-Students must have studied Computing in Year 9.
+Computer Science is suitable for students who want to understand the internal workings of computers and develop their programming skills further learning how to analyse, design and develop computer programs using Python.

 The course will give students a real, in-depth understanding of how computer technology works.

-In addition it will give students an insight into what goes on 'behind the scenes', including programming, algorithms, data representation, computer systems, computer networks, cyber security and computing legislations, which many students find absorbing.
+In addition, it will give students an insight into what goes on 'behind the scenes', including programming, algorithms, data representation, computer systems, computer networks, cyber security and computing legislations, which many students find absorbing.